CarsonBanov/git-ready/README.md

   * hiding useful comments may cause you to miss things
   * if someone edits a comment I'm not sure what happens (probably will stay hidden)
   * there are more typos than tests in this repo

+## How?

+* clone this repo
+* follow [these instructions](https://developer.chrome.com/extensions/getstarted#unpacked) to load the extension into Chrome
+* navigate to a github pull request (that has comments!) where the extension will be active
+* you will see a button just to the left of the edit comment button that gives the ability to expand or collapse a comment